iammadab/filemk/readme.md

 # filemk

-A simple tool for creating files from the command line
+A simple tool for creating files from the command line.

 Github: https://github.com/iammadab/filemk

 Npm: https://www.npmjs.com/package/filemk

+## Inspiration
+I was inspired to create this tool, becuase I couldn't find a good way to create files from the windows terminal.
+Although this is a cross platform tool and can work on any os, it was built with the windows user in mind.

 ## Install